STEP 1: AUTHENTICITY.

 STEP 2: RESEARCH.

 We recommend searching the Internet to see what other items similarly have sold for online.
 One of the best ways to conduct your research is through eBay!
-Chances are what you have might not be a one of a kind item and therefore there are many similar items to yours people either are selling currently or have sold in the past.
+Chances are what you have might not be a one of a kind item and therefore there are many similar items to what other people either are selling currently or have sold in the past.
 We love eBay for this reason as there are so many listings on this site that you can make it a lot easier to compare your exact item to one that is currently for sale or one very similar to yours to give you an idea of what it is worth.

 STEP 3: CONDITION.